mildmojo/twine-gamepad/README.md

 }
 ```

+See the `example.tws` story file for a real-world usage example.

-## Alternate single-file usage
+## Alternate usage without StoryIncludes

 Alternately, you may copy the contents of `gamepad.min.js` and
 `twine_gamepad.js` directly into a single `script` passage in your story.
 Make
 sure `gamepad.min.js` comes before `twine_gamepad.js`.
 Make sure to add a CSS
 rule to your stylesheet for `a.gamepadSelected` to make it appear selected.

-Maybe the separate-file method is bonkers and this is the way it should be by
+## Development

+The `build.sh` script automates combining src/* into a single .twee file to be
+included in Twine stories.
+It will minify javascript if you have
+[uglify-js](https://github.com/mishoo/UglifyJS) installed.
+After you modify
+`src/twine_gamepad.js`, for example, run `build.sh` to update
-default in `twine_gamepad.twee`.
+`twine_gamepad.twee`.

 ## Thanks

-Thanks to @kallaspriit for the excellent [HTML5-JavaScript-Gamepad-Controller-Library](https://github.com/kallaspriit/HTML5-JavaScript-Gamepad-Controller-Library).
+Thanks to @kallaspriit for the excellent [HTML5-JavaScript-Gamepad-Controller-Library](https://github.com/kallaspriit/HTML5-JavaScript-Gamepad-Controller-Library) included here.